isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 <br>500 ml water / thin coconut milk ( coconut milk optional)
 1. Put all ingredients into a pot and boil till tapioca chunks are done, fluffy and dryish.
 2. Add more water if needed.
 The amount of water needed will depend on the size of chunks.
-3. To check for doneness, stick a fork into the largest piece and break it up.
+3. To check for doneness, stick a fork into the largest piece.
+It should break up.
-4. When little liquid is left, stir and turn over the tapioca frequently to prevent burning.
-A few burnt spots are fragrant though.
+4. When little liquid is left, stir and turn over the tapioca frequently to prevent burning, though a few burnt spots are fragrant.
 5. To serve, sprinkle freshly grated coconut or a squeeze of coconut cream.